gemjapan/DUO-Japanese/README.md

 Developed by the GA4GH Data Use and Researcher Identities (DURI) Work Stream to address this challenge, DUO allows to semantically tag datasets with restriction about their usage, making them discoverable automatically based on the authorization level of users, or intended usage.

-To use the DUO in Japan, we localized the DUO codes of release 2020-02-03 into Japanese.
+To use the DUO in Japan, [GEM Japan DURI workstream group](https://github.com/gemjapan/DURI) localized the DUO codes of release 2020-02-03 into Japanese.
 The localized DUO code will be incorporated as a Japanese label of each corresponding class in DUO.
 Note that this is the first attempt of multilingualization of DUO codes.

 ## [GEM Japan](https://www.amed.go.jp/en/aboutus/collaboration/ga4gh_gem_japan.html) DURI workstream group
 (*: co-lead)